-In 2015, I accepted a job at another agency, the Montgomery County Hearing Voices Network (MCHVN).
+In 2015, I accepted a job at Creating Increased Connections, and got involved with the Montgomery County Hearing Voices Network (MCHVN).
 This was an important move for me.
 I was a voice hearer, but at the time hesitant to be open about that fact.
 Through the help of the network and working as a group facilitator for voice-hearer support groups, I was better able to understand my experience and to feel less and less stigma.
 In understanding hearing voices not as a symptom but as an experience, I was able to overcome feelings of inadequacy and less-than.
 I could openly admit I heard voices, but I was still in charge of my person.
 The voices did not control me.
 I had taken back the power the voices once held.
 Now I could negotiate with them.
 Respect them, but also have them respect me.
 Voices are real: I hear them, and if they say go to the door, I must decide and respond to the voices’ comment.
 They affect me and I affect them.

 Upon further thought, I realized that my voices represented trauma in my life.
 My voices were representations of conflicts I have carried with me since I was a child, echoes of various traumatic events.
 This insight fundamentally transformed the way I heard my voices and responded to them.